How to Help a Lonely Pet

 Guest post By Paul Mann of Fetch Pet Care

+Do you ever wonder “why is my dog barking at night?”
 There is debate as to whether or not research on chronic loneliness, proven to have direct links to impeding both the mental and physical health of humans—including conditions like dementia, insomnia, anxiety, depression and potentially lethal heart disease—impacts pets in similar ways.
 More certainly, however, even beyond potential ominous health concerns, lonely pets can be unhappy, bored and lethargic.
 This often leads to a variety of unsavory behaviors and dissatisfaction for all involved.
 The more social the pet’s nature, the higher probability that problems will be present and persist.
+Expert dog trainers advised that training along reinforcement with cbd treats you can buy here is the most efficient solution.

 To help keep America’s dogs and cats more stimulated and satisfied during “alone time,” here are5 tips on how to avoid pet loneliness:

-- Exercise a pet before exiting: As close as possible to the time you leave a pet alone, give them a physical workout.
+- Exercise a pet before exiting as a tip from cat boarding Melbourne northern suburbs: As close as possible to the time you leave a pet alone, give them a physical workout.
 Take your dog on a brisk walk or play a game of fetch, and play a game of laser tag or “chase the string” with your cat.
 This exercise will tire and calm your pet physically so they can utilize the alone time to catch up on rest and recuperation.
 It also exhilarates them emotionally, fostering a healthier state of mind.

 - Arrange regular midday visits: The best-case scenario is when an owner can come home at least once during the business day, perhaps for lunch, to spend a little quality time with Fido or Felix.
-Those whose schedule or commute doesn’t always allow for this should consider hiring a professional dog walker or pet sitter who can stimulate your furry friend and provide regular affection, companionship, socialization and exercise.
+Those whose schedule or commute doesn’t always allow for this should consider hiring a professional dog walker or pet sitter both of which are commonly used, by the way.
+They can stimulate your furry friend and provide regular affection, companionship, socialization and exercise.

 - Capitalize on sensory stimulants: Be it an outdoor shady and well-protected space in the yard where your pet can watch birds, squirrels and other wildlife, watching Animal Planet on TV, or seeing or hearing you through a web-connected device at certain times of the day, there are many ways to ensure your pet has entertainment and peace-of-mind while you are away.